MikeBishop/http-layering/draft-bishop-http-layering.md

 HTTP has enjoyed a long life as a higher-layer protocol and is useful to many varied applications.
-As transports continue to evolve, we will almost certainly find ourselves in the position of defining a mapping of HTTP onto a new transpont once again.
+As transports continue to evolve, we will almost certainly find ourselves in the position of defining a mapping of HTTP onto a new transport once again.
 With a clear understanding of the HTTP semantic layer and the services it requires, we can better scope the requirements of a new adaptation layer while reusing the components of